readingcapital/readingcapital.github.io/volume-1/chapter-01-commentary.md

 ### Development of the Social Division of Labour

-> In a society in which products generally take the form of commodities, i.e.,
+> 132:5 In a society in which products generally take the form of commodities,
-> in a society of commodity producers, this qualitative difference between the
+> i.e., in a society of commodity producers, this qualitative difference between
-> useful labors that are carried on independently from each other as the private
+> the useful labors that are carried on independently from each other as the
-> businesses of self-directed producers, develops into a system with many
+> private businesses of self-directed producers, develops into a system with
-> components, a social division of labor.
-(132)[^3]
+> many components, a social division of labor.[^3]

 In capitalist societies there doesn't simply exist a social division of labour, it develops constantly with a tendency to smaller and smaller intermediate